 We arrived home last night, and I'm feeling pretty good.
 The Neulasta dosing last night is expected to result in bone pain, but I'm trying to keep ahead of that with meds.
 Neulasta is intended as "a colony-stimulating factor, a man-made form of a protein that stimulates the growth of white blood cells, used to decrease the incidence of infection, by treating neutropenia, a lack of certain white blood cells caused by receiving cancer chemotherapy".

-A $30 donation to CaringBridge powers a site like Donna's for one month.
-Help keep this site online for them and for you.
+A $30 donation to CaringBridge powers Donna's site for one month.
+Will you make a gift to help ensure that this site stays online for them and for you?

 Show Your Support